acts-project/acts/docs/getting_started.md

 | ACTS_LOG_FAILURE_THRESHOLD          | Log level above which an exception<br>should be automatically thrown.
 If<br>ACTS_ENABLE_LOG_FAILURE_THRESHOLD is set<br>and this is unset, this will enable a<br>runtime check of the log level.<br> type: `string`, default: `""` |
 <!-- CMAKE_OPTS_END -->

 All ACTS-specific options are disabled or empty by default and must be specifically requested.

-Some of the options have interdependencies that are automatically handled, e.g. enabling any of the specific `ACTS_BUILD_EXAMPLES_...` options will also enable the overall `ACTS_BUILD_EXAMPLES` option.
-You only need to tell the build system what you want and it will figure out the rest.
+ACTS comes with a couple of CMakePresets which allow to collect and origanize common configuration workflows.
+On the surface the current list of presets contains:

+- `dev` as a base for developer configurations.
+This enables everything necessary for running the ODD full chain examples with Fatras.
+It sets the cpp standard to 20, the generator to ninja and enables ccache.
+- `perf` is similar to `dev` but tweaked for performance measurements.

 In addition to the ACTS-specific options, many generic options are available that modify various aspects of the build.
 The following options are some of the